TomasKo/kafkavsjms/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-# Kafka Configuration
+# Configuration

 ## Intro
-In this section is high-level overview of Apache Kafka configuration and snippets which should help to understand basic configuration.
+In this section is high-level overview of Apache Kafka and JMS configuration and snippets which should help to understand basic configuration.

-### In Spring Boot
+## Kafka in Spring Boot
-#### Configuration dependency
+### Configuration dependency
 In Spring Boot the easiest way to implement Kafka is in maven dependency build toll declare:
 ```xml
 <dependency>